mlswg/mls-architecture/draft-ietf-mls-architecture.md

   (presumably this connection is secured via some form of transport security such as TLS).

+The MLS protocol assumes a signature keypair for authentication of messages.
+It is important to note that this signature keypair might be the identity keypair directly, or a different signature keypair for which the the public key has been for example signed by the identity private key.
+This flexibility allows for multiple infrastructure considerations and has the benefit of providing ways to use different signature keys across different groups by using hierarchical authentication keys.
+This flexibility also comes at the price of a security tradeoff, described in the security considerations, between potential unlinkability of the signature keys across groups and the amount of time required to reinstate authentication and secrecy of messages after the compromise of a device.

+Ultimately, the only requirement is for the applications to be able to check the credential containing the protocol signing key and the identity against the Authentication Service at any time.

 By definition, the Authentication Service is invested with a large amount of trust.
 A malicious AS can impersonate -- or allow an attacker to impersonate -- any user of the system.
 As a corrolary, by